 - Attempt to control or manipulate each other

-- Notice your partner attempts to controls how you dress and criticizes your behaviors
+- Notice your partner attempts to control how you dress and criticizes your behaviors

 - Do not make time to spend with one another